 The department also maintains the Agricultural Machinery Research Laboratory and HVAC Training Facility, a 17,000 square-foot steel structure located near the football stadium.
 Four full-time staff are employed and housed in this facility, providing key engineering, fabrication and machining support for a wide variety of teaching projects, particularly the capstone design course.
 Typically, between four and 12 undergraduate students are employed on various projects in this facility.

-The student computer lab includes 18 personal computers and networked printers for BAE students, staff and faculty.
-The department has one full-time staff member committed fully to oversight and maintenance of the computing and network resources.
+The student computer lab has 18 personal computers and networked printers for BAE students, staff and faculty.
+One full-time staff member is committed fully to oversight and maintenance of the computing and network resources.
 Several specialized programs are installed on these computers, including:

-- Electronics laboratory with 7 stations equipped with pc, microcontroller programmers and basic electronics test equipment including digital oscilloscope, power supply, function generator and digital multimiters
+- Electronics teaching laboratory with 6 stations equipped with pc, microcontroller programmers and basic electronics test equipment including digital oscilloscope, power supply, function generator and digital multimeters

 - NIST traceable dewpoint hygrometers